 That this is a frustrating question!
 If I thought I could summarize 18 months of my life into a bulleted list I wouldn’t have written the book.
 But here goes (From 5 Ideas About The Future of Work @ Copyblogger / @ FastCompany):

 - Workers should be treated like adults and be empowered to choose how and where they work.
 Many organizations pay people well, but treat them like children with far too many rules and processes.
-13% of workers are engaged at work which suggests there is something wrong with the basic philosophy of management in most organizations.
+Only 13% of workers report that they feel engaged at work which suggests there is something wrong with the basic philosophy of management in most organizations.

 - Your location, clothes, and hours (should) matter less than your output.
 It’s common to reward people who come in early and stay late, but what does that have to do with their work performance?
 Not much.
 We all want to be judged fairly for our output, and this should include the possibility of being productive when remote.